cheul0518/CS528/Lab1/Task2.md

   - Raw sockets offer the capability to manipulate the underlying transport, so they can be used for malicious purposes that pose a security threat.
 Therefore, only members of the Administrators group can create sockets of type SOCK_RAW.
 In other words the program will fail to run without the root privilege at ***sd = socket(AF_INET, SOCK_RAW, IPPROTO_RAW); if(sd < 0) { perror("socket() error"); exit(-1); }***

 - Qeustion 7: Please use your own words to describe the sequence of the library calls that are essential for packet spoofing.
 This is meant to be a summary
+ - Essential library calls in spoofing are equivalent to steps in using raw sockets
+ - socket(int domain, **SOCK_RAW**, int protocol): Create a raw socket.
+SOCK_RAW includes the IP headers and all subsequent protocol headers and data.
+The Raw Socket provides the functionality to directly access raw protocol which enables to desgin and develop new propriatery protocol on top of existing protocol layering.
+ -